Guardrail Maker May Be Subject of Criminal Investigation

 A lawsuit filed by a woman in New York claimed that the vehicle she was traveling in struck an ET-Plus guardrail which impaled the vehicle and caused it to overturn rather than absorb the shock of the impact and peel away as it was designed to do.
 The woman sustained serious injuries including broken bones as a result of the crash.
 In addition, her son who was traveling with her was pinned to the roof of the vehicle by the guardrail that impaled the vehicle.
 He suffered pelvic injuries and head trauma.

-A North Carolina man also filed a similar lawsuit and alleged the faulty design of the guardrail was responsible for the loss of both of his legs.
+Another person also filed a similar lawsuit and alleged the faulty design of the guardrail was responsible for the loss of both of his legs.
 The man fell asleep at the wheel and collided with the guardrail terminal.
 The guardrail penetrated the floorboard of his vehicle and sliced through both of his legs.
 As in the other crash, the guardrail failed to peel away from the impact and resulted in serious injury.

 Federal Highway Administration tests guardrails